hpssjellis/maker100/README.md

 ## Course:

 Reminder all code examples are in the [Portenta Pro Community Solutions Library](https://github.com/hpssjellis/portenta-pro-community-solutions) that can be installed onto the Arduino IDE, search for "community" then install "portenta-pro-community-solutions".
-Check out the new [online-maker100](maker100-online.md) closely mateched to the [price-list-individuals.md](price-list-individuals.md).
+Check out the new [online-maker100](maker100-online.md) for fully online learning without in person teacher support.
+It is closely matched to the materials cost [price-list-individuals.md](price-list-individuals.md), and follows steps 0-6, from beginner setup to presentation / startup.
+(Draft mode Jan 2022)

 The examples are [here](https://github.com/hpssjellis/portenta-pro-community-solutions/tree/main/examples).
 My original Portenta Research github is [here](https://github.com/hpssjellis/my-examples-for-the-arduino-portentaH7)

 Note: To edit this table use [https://www.tablesgenerator.com/markdown_tables](https://www.tablesgenerator.com/markdown_tables) File-->Paste Table Data --> Generate --> Copy to Clipboard--> paste back here